SupremeDaddyIke/V.O.W-Edition/README.md

 Download the main files here.
+Hotfix for v17 is applied already.
 For emulator users, I highly recommend compiling the mod into a cia.
 For hardware users, you NEED to: no exceptions.
 Placing the files like you're using an emulator will cause massive lag and the game will be unplayable.

 Modpack will be stuck in v.16.1 until Secret Path is completed.
 It is not compatible with v.17+, hence it will be its own version until then.
 You will still need to follow the instructions from the main Gamebanana page regarding downloading ONLY the bu/bx folders of the respective mods.